raspberrypilearning/anime-expressions-simplified/en/step_6.md

 **Find** the `vivid.css` file.

-Notice that the colour and font variables have the same name, but that the colours and fonts used are different in this colour palette.
+Notice that the colour and font variables have the same names as in the `candy.css` file, but the colours and fonts used are different in this colour palette.

 --- code ---
 ---